-One of the best road trips in the pacific northwest is a coastal Oregon and Redwoods road trip.
-Some of the most iconic images of the west coast can be seen on this trip and it is one of my favorite trips close to home.
-This trip is packed with towering trees, cascading waterfalls, and beautiful coastline.
-Follow along on this epic four day road trip down the coast of Oregon and into the California Redwoods.
+One of the best road trips in the Pacific Northwest is a coastal Oregon and Redwoods road trip.
+Some of the most iconic images of the West Coast can be seen on this trip and it is a great place to travel to year round.
+This trip is packed with towering trees, cascading waterfalls, and beautiful coastlines.
+Follow along on this epic five-day California Redwoods and Oregon Coast Itinerary!

-In this guide you find stops for each day of the trip, optional add-ons, a packing guide, and helpful tips!
-I completed this trip in a Cabana Van during the spring and thought it was the perfect way to enjoy a dry camping experience and avoid large crowds.
+In this guide, you will find stops for each day of the trip, optional add-ons, a packing guide, and helpful travel tips!
+I completed this trip in a Cabana Van Rental during the spring and thought it was the perfect way to enjoy a dry camping experience and avoid large crowds.
 This is how I would prefer to complete the trip.
 There are so many great ways to do this trip so I hope this inspires your planning!

 Just a heads up!
 This post contains some affiliate links which means I earn a commision at no additional cost to you.
 Thanks in advance for your support.